Different Tools, Same Problem

 Sources: Government legislation and regulatory bodies for each country[1][2][3][4][6]

-Singapore: The Clearest Evidence
+Singapore: The Clearest Measurable Evidence

-Singapore's Additional Buyer Stamp Duty (ABSD) provides the clearest measurable evidence.
-After raising the foreign buyer rate from 30% to 60% in April 2023, foreign purchases dropped from 4.7% of transactions to 1.8% — a 62% decline — while the broader market remained stable.[4]
+Singapore's Additional Buyer Stamp Duty (ABSD) provides the clearest before-and-after evidence.
+After raising the foreign buyer rate from 30% to 60% in April 2023, foreign purchases dropped from 4.7% of transactions to 1.8% - a 62% decline - while the broader market remained stable.[4]
 Singapore's economy continued to grow, foreign commercial investment was unaffected, and the policy achieved its stated goal of prioritizing housing for residents.

 Corporate and Institutional Ownership